fireproofsocks/cowrie/docs/config.md

 ## Pre-Transformations

+Pre-transformations are functions that alter the text _before_ it is formatted.
+These functions are appropriate for tasks such as capitalizing words or centering the output by padding it with spaces.
-Pre-transformations are defined inside the `:pre_transforms` configuration option.

-Most functions in `Cowrie` include a configuration key corresponding to their name inside the `:pre_configuration` map.
+Pre-transformations are defined inside the `:pre_transforms` configuration option; most functions in `Cowrie` accept a key inside `:pre_transforms` corresponding to their function name.

 These pre-transformations are called _before_ the corresponding formatting function is applied.

-The values here should either be callbacks using the [`&` capture operator](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#&/1) syntax pointing to a function with an arity of 2, OR a list of such callbacks.
+The values here should either be callbacks using the [`&` capture operator](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#&/1) syntax pointing to a function with an arity of 2 (e.g. `&Mod.fun/arity`, OR a list of such callbacks.

 ### Formatting